axnj2/Proof-study-helper/README.md

 # How to help

-Any help with the project is welcome, try to stick to the style used in the rest of the project.
-And don't hesitate to contact me on discord.
+Any help with the project is welcome, try to stick to the style used in the rest of the project and don't hesitate to contact me on discord.